 Nothing there?
 You’ll need to head back to the System Protection options we used earlier.
 Type system protection into the Start Menu search bar and select Create a system restore point.
 Select Configure.
 Under Restore Settings, make sure Turn on system protection is checked.

-Please note that this process resets your Settings, and will remove your Windows apps.
+Note that this process resets your Settings and will remove your Windows apps.

 Click Reset when prompted, and the actual process can take a few minutes to complete.